Do you believe money is the key to happiness?

 If you’ve decided it’s time to start living more frugally, ask yourself why you want to do it and establish a goal.
 Without a reason to change your spending habits and a goal to work toward, it’s easy to fall back into old habits.
-Maybe you’d like to retire early, or travel the world or buy your dream home.
+Maybe you’d like to retire early, travel the world or buy your dream home.
 Maybe you’d like to work less and spend more time with your family.
 Whatever your reason, write it down.
 Place reminders of your goal where you’ll see them often.

 Once you’ve started your new frugal lifestyle, you may be pleasantly surprised at your newfound happiness.
-Below are some benefits of living the frugal lifestyle that can lead to more happiness and better money management.
+Below are some benefits of living a frugal lifestyle that can lead to more happiness and better money management.

 You’ll learn to appreciate what you have

 You’ll become thankful for your resources and learn to make the most of them.
 Rather than throwing away old items, you learn to repurpose them and let little go to waste.